-As you can see, website security is of the utmost importance if you run a WordPress site.
-Hopefully, this information has shown you what to do to prevent brute force attacks on your WordPress site.
-If you need any further help or assistance with WordPress security, please consult a professional WordPress security specialist, or search for a professional WordPress service provider in our WordPress Services Directory.
+As you can see, WordPress security is very important if you run a WordPress site.
+Hopefully, the above article has given you the initial steps you need to take to keep your WordPress site protected from brute-force attacks.
+If you need any further help or assistance with WordPress security, please consult a WordPress security specialist, or search for a professional WordPress technical provider in our WordPress Services Directory.

-We also recommend subscribing to WPCompendium.org to receive notifications when we publish new articles and tutorials on WordPress security and reviews of WordPress security plugins and solutions.
+We also recommend subscribing to WPCompendium.org to receive notifications via email when we publish new articles on WordPress security and tutorials about WordPress security plugins and solutions.

 "This is AMAZING!
 I had learnt about how to use WordPress previously, but this covers absolutely everything and more!!
 Incredible value!
 Thank you!" - Monique, Warrior Forum